 The Day Jimi Hendrix Set His Guitar on Fire for the First Time

 Distinguishing yourself in the colorful musical climate of 1967 wasn't easy.

-Bob Dylan famously "went electric" in 1965, but four out of the five Rolling Stones actually experienced a shocking accident that same year.
+Bob Dylan famously "went electric" in 1965, but most of this band actually experienced a shocking accident that same year.